Owings Mills Campus Opens

 In June 2003, the College broke ground for its first campus-owned student housing complex in nearby Owings Mills.
 Apartment-style housing for 550 students and a community center opened in 2004.
 The College also leased classroom space on the same piece of land, allowing students to live and attend classes at the same location for the first time in Villa Julie history.

-In August 2006, the ninth residence hall opened at Owings Mills, and the resident population topped 1,000 students.
+In August 2006, the ninth residence hall opened at Owings Mills and the resident population topped 1,000 students.
 The Rockland Center opened in October 2006 to provide a spacious student dining center, offices for Student Affairs staff, and a banquet hall for functions organized by on and off-campus groups.
-In May 2007, the College broke ground on the next new building for Owings Mills, a 60,000-square-foot academic building to house the newly formed Howard S. Brown School of Business and Leadership and other programs.
-The building was completed in Fall 2008 and features a new, high-tech mock trial courtroom for the Forensic Studies program.
-The University celebrated the opening of the new Howard S. Brown School of Business and Leadership in April 2009 with a visit from entrepreneur and publisher Steve Forbes.
-Additional expansion of the Owings Mills campus includes the construction of Wooded Way Hall, a residence hall for Learning Beyond students, scheduled to open in August 2009.
+Future plans call for one more residence hall at Owings Mills.
+In May 2007, the College broke ground on the next new building for Owings Mills, a 60,000-square-foot academic building which will house the newly formed School of Business and other programs.
+The building is scheduled to open in Fall 2008.

 Villa Julie celebrated this growth throughout the 2007-08 academic year as part of its 60th anniversary celebration.
-The College inaugurated a new tradition on October 1, 2007, by celebrating Founders Day to commemorate the day the College first opened.
+The College inaugurated a new tradition on October 1, 2007, by celebrating Founder's Day to commemorate the day the College first opened.
 The anniversary celebration also included the announcement of a $20 million fundraising campaign to support a variety of initiatives across both campuses.
-The College received re-accreditation from Middle States Association of Colleges and Schools in 2008.